tknie/flynn/README.md

-# TKnie-Flynn DB layer
+# Flynn DB layer

 ## Introduction

-The `github.com/tknie/flynn` package contains an inbetween layer to access multiple types of database with the same API.
+The `github.com/tknie/flynn` package contains an inbetween layer to access multiple types of databases with the same API.
 Move to other database types would not lead to change the inbetween layer.
+Copying of data between different database engine should be possible.

-There should be no difference if the database is a SQL or non-SQL database.
+There should be no difference if the database is a SQL or a NoSQL database.

-In advance the DB layer should be provide batch modification.
-This means a list of data recrods to be inserted or updated should be called in one call.
+A list of data recrods should be able to be inserted or updated in one call.
 May be as transaction or in an atomic matter.

-In advance real main database functionality should be contained:
+In advance real main database functionality should be contained like:

 * Create database tables
 * Read, Search, Insert, Update and Delete of data records